aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/deletefolder/_index.md

 ﻿---
-title: "Delete a folder in Cloud Storage"
+title: "Delete a folder in Cloud Storage online"
-second_title: " online"
 articleTitle: "Delete a folder in Cloud Storage"
 linktitle: "Delete a folder in Cloud Storage"
 type: docs